UmaeerH/UmaeerH/README.md

 I am a full-time University student who is currently studying a Bachelor's in Computer Science. <br>

 Working towards becoming a full-stack developer, or a technology consultant <br>
-Many interests outside of coding, such as mathematics, statistics, physics, and many other fields including and outside of science <br>
+Beyond coding, I am passionate about subjects like mathematics, statistics, and physics, as well as exploring an array of scientific and humanities disciplines <br>
-Some experience in Arduino C++, Game development, troubleshooting, Networking and Operating Systems <br>
+Experience in Arduino C++, Game development, Troubleshooting (hardware and software), Networking and Operating Systems <br>
-Big supportor of open-source projects, and I am open to helping out on any Open Source projects <br>
+I’m a strong supporter of open-source projects and I am always open to contribute. <br>
 ## 🔭 Currently working on...
-- Bachelor's Degree in Computer Science
+- Bachelor's Degree in Computer Science (Hons)
 - Year-long internship/placement in software/firmware development
-- Studying Declarative Programming
 - Misc personal projects

 ## 🧪 Most recent projects:
+- A CLI Text Adventure Game created in C++
 - Web application and database utilising JavaScript, PHP, mySQL and Bootstrap CSS (Repo available for view)
 - Flight Booking System created in Java (Repo available for view)